chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 The following issues require specification before accepting the proposals in this document

-* For DSC resource proeprties with non-trivial (e.g. types that inherit from System.Object in the CLR), how should they be translated from Chef / Ruby via the `dsc_resource` resource into a DSC-consumable artifact?
+* For DSC resource properties with non-trivial (e.g. types that inherit from System.Object in the CLR), how should they be translated from Chef / Ruby via the `dsc_resource` resource into a DSC-consumable artifact?
 The `PSCredential` type commonly used in PowerShell cmdlets is an example of such a type.
 One option is to disallow such types in `dsc_resource` and require the use of `dsc_script` or `dsc_mof` for this use case.